See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Experimental Setup

 \section{Experimental Setup}

-We evaluate the proposed system on a dataset collected during our user study where users were asked to teach a robot manipulation tasks on the Robothon Electronic Task Board~\cite{robothon}, Fig. \ref{fig:introfigure}, bottom left.
-Our experimental setup includes a Franka Robotics Panda robot with a RealSense D455 camera mounted in an eye-in-hand configuration, as shown in Fig. \ref{fig:introfigure}) and Leap Motion sensor for hand tracking~\cite{Weichert_Bachmann_Rudak_Fisseler_2013}.
+We evaluate the proposed system on a dataset collected in our user study where users taught robot manipulation tasks on the Robothon Electronic Task Board~\cite{robothon} (Fig. \ref{fig:introfigure}, bottom left).
+Our experimental setup includes a Franka Robotics Panda robot with an eye-in-hand RealSense D455 camera (Fig. \ref{fig:introfigure}) and Leap Motion sensor for hand tracking~\cite{Weichert_Bachmann_Rudak_Fisseler_2013}.